chrsonline/uber-movies-hw/README.md

   * The API will perform a textual search of movies and locations returning whole or partial matches of `query`.
 Search is to be performed in a case and diacritic insensitive manner.

   * On a success response from the server, suggestions will autocomplete a drop down list with the related movie title that initiate a search for the movie when selected.

   * If no matching suggestions can be returned, the user will receive an array of empty suggestions and no autocomplete suggestions are displayed.

+  * Postconditions:
+    - The user has a list of suggested results populated and displayed based on their current input.

 2. **Select suggestion** - A user chooses a suggested search term to initiate a search on the selected term.
   * From a set of displayed suggestions, the search term matching a particular movie title is populated in to the search box.

+  * Postconditions:
+    - The search box is populated with a selected search suggestion and a search initiated.

 3. **Request locations** - User submits an API request to search for a movie title
   * From the search box a user submits an API request to retrieve corresponding movie locations for the selected title.